viamrobotics/docs/content/en/docs/components/motor.md

 [Click here for the raw JSON.](../example-configs/motor-encoded-config.json)

 #### Required Attributes - Encoded DC Motor
-In addtion to the required [attributes of a non-encoded motor](#required-attributes---non-encoded-dc-motor), encoded DC motors require the following, in addition to adding the encoder to the motor dependencies:
+In addtion to the required [attributes of a non-encoded motor](#required-attributes---non-encoded-dc-motor), encoded DC motors require the following:

 Name | Type | Description
 -------------- | ---- | ---------------